JaveriaIrfan686/Cricket-Player-Performance-Prediction-using-machine-learning/README.md

       Count the number of wickets taken by a bowler.
 This is a crucial measure of a bowler's contribution to the team's success.
    ## Maiden Overs
       A maiden over is an over in which no runs are scored.
 Bowlers who can consistently bowl maiden overs can build pressure on the batting side.

+   Moreover, after calculating batting and bowling average at different parameters, I find the Overall performance of Player.
+   Than I find the skewness of data.
+It is one of the most important step as many machine learning models assume that the data is normally distributed or at least roughly symmetric.
+Skewed data can violate these assumptions, leading to inaccurate model predictions.
+And Transform it to make data symmetric by using Power Transform method.

+  # Models
+   I have used 3 models:
+   ## Linear Regression
+   ## Decision Tree
+   ## Random Forest